Aquanaut's Holiday: Reception

-On release, Famicom Tsūshin scored Aquanaut's Holiday a 24 out of 40.
+Aquanaut's Holiday was released on June 30, 1995 in Japan for the PlayStation.
 The game won a Japan Software Award in 1996.
 Critical reception has been mixed.
-USA magazine Next Generation reviewed the game as an import prior to its release in North America, commenting that, "Seen from a first-person perspective, AH's exotic sea life and realistic landscapes soon have you believing you really are exploring the floor of the ocean.
+USA magazine Next Generation reviewed the game as an import prior to its release in North America.
+The magazine commented that "Seen from a first-person perspective, AH's exotic sea life and realistic landscapes soon have you believing you really are exploring the floor of the ocean.
 And though the gaming aspect is a little on the subtle side, it's enjoyable just swimming around."
 They scored it four out of five stars.
 Their later, much briefer review of the domestic release lowered the score to two stars and said "Points for effort, but most gamers will be bored."
 IGN stated that Aquanaut's Holiday does not truly qualify as a game, but instead "a fun and immersive 3D underwater sim of the most relaxing kind".
 Shawn Sackenheim of Allgame likewise called the game to be a great stress-reliever and complimented its "beautiful" presentation and "rewarding" gameplay model.
 Victor Lucas of The Electric Playground agreed that the graphics were most impressive, but ultimately found the combination of exploration gameplay and atmospheric music extremely boring.
 NowGamer was also unimpressed, summarizing, "Unless you’ve got more money than sense, our advice is to save your pennies and spend them on a title that truly pushes the PlayStation to its technical limits without relying on the contents of Captain Birdseye’s pantry."

 The game sold more than 200,000 units in Japan.

-Sequels
+Legacy

 Aquanaut's Holiday was followed by a few Japan-exclusive sequels.
 Aquanaut's Holiday: Memories of Summer 1996 and Aquanaut's Holiday 2 were released on the PlayStation in 1996 and 1999 respectively and were later made available for download on the PlayStation 3 and PlayStation Portable in 2008.
 Another game, Aquanaut's Holiday: Hidden Memories, was released for the PlayStation 3 in 2008.